Create and manage shares for Delta Sharing

 Run the following command using the Databricks CLI.

-databricks unity-catalog shares list-permissions --name <share-name>
+databricks shares share-permissions <share-name>

 Update shares